Information about the Specialist Language Examination at the North Rhine State Chamber of Physicians

 The examination is considered failed if the examinee attains less than 60 percent (less than 36 points) of the maximum number of points possible.

 In case of failure, the specialist language examination can be repeated several times.
-The examinee is sent information on re-examination by the Medical Association North Rhine straightaway.
+The examinee is sent information on re-examination by the North Rhine State Chamber of Physicians straightaway.

-The Medical Association North Rhine recommends that you schedule a few months between the examination dates, to allow time for further language training.
-For repeat examinations, the examination fee of currently 300 Euros is payable each time.
+The North Rhine State Chamber of Physicians recommends that you schedule a few months between the examination dates, to allow time for further language training.
+For repeat examinations, the examination fee of currently 350 Euros is payable each time.